 This is oak has been sawn with the saw blade lined in parallel to the medullary rays.
 These are seen as fine pale coloured lines radiating from the centre of the circle of the cut log to the outside.
 They show on the face of the oak as pale coloured, even silvery, 'squiggles'.
 These rows of medullary cells bind the annual rings together.
 As a result, quarter sawn oak is much more dimensionally stable than flat sawn or tangentially sawn oak.
 It is also much more durable under heavy wear.

 We have noticed a growing demand for firewood as wood burning boilers and stoves are increasingly seen as an economical and environmentally friendly way to provide heat.
 We can supply high quality fully sustainable hardwood logs (from wind blown trees; forestry thinnings; and coppicing).
-Please contact Mike Elliott for further information.
+Please contact the Estate Office for further information.

 Kiln on the Estate